CB-Series Data Buoy Planning & Precautions

 CB-Series data buoys contain a waterproof data well constructed of stainless steel where batteries are mounted.
 Whenever installing or maintaining battery systems, use caution to avoid short-circuiting of battery poles to the metal walls of the data well.
 Gloves and tools with rubber grips are recommended, and any exposed connections should always be covered with electrical tape or other suitable coverings.

-Safe deployment – Above all else, safety is the most critical consideration to take during the planning of a buoy deployment.
+Above all else, safety is the most critical consideration to take during the planning and precautions of a buoy deployment.
 Any time a buoy system is deployed, there are countless hazards, including, but not limited to, working on/near water and lifting of heavy equipment.
 Important factors to consider for personnel safety are:

 - Use of safety equipment (i.e., life jackets, gloves, steel toed boots, etc.,)